-Kandy received her formal training from Wichita State University with Bachelor and Master's in Fine Art I both Art Education and painting along with many studies in New York and abroad.
+Kandy received her formal training from Wichita State University with Bachelor and Master degrees in Fine Art.
+She studied both Art Education and painting, along with studies in New York and abroad.

 "American Artist" published in New York and "Art of the West" magazines have featured Kandy's paintings.
 Her latest publication is in the 2011 October issue of "Southwest Art" magazine in the Collector's Corner.

 Kandy's paintings are included in many corporate and private collections throughout Europe, Egypt, Hawaii and the continental US including the home of President George and Barbara Bush in Texas.
 The oil painting depicts 'Barbara and Millie' in the Rose Garden.
 It hung in the White House while President Bush was in office.
 It is currently hanging in their home in Texas.
 A print of this painting is hanging in the Barbara Bush Middle School in San Antonio, Texas.
 Kandy has received many awards in oil and watercolor competitions throughout the US.